genevieverice/forensic_project_phase1/README.md

 Because all three restriction enzyme cut sites were located in the second half of the mitochondrial genome, primary alignments of junction-spanning reads generally originated in the first half (starting near position 1 and ending at the enzyme-specific cut site).

 All analyses that follow have been done on Primary alignments only.

+All bioinformatic analyses were conducted using Python 3.
+Data handling and visualization were performed with a combination of open-source packages: pysam for BAM file parsing, numpy and pandas for numerical computations and data organization, and matplotlib and seaborn for generating plots.

+Fragment length distributions were generated using pysam and matplotlib.
+Aligned reads were extracted from each BAM file (enzyme-treated, sheared, and untreated control) and only reads mapped to the mitochondrial chromosome ("chrM") were included.
+Read lengths were retrieved using the query_length attribute of each read.
+Histograms were plotted to visualize the distribution of mtDNA fragment sizes for each sample.
+A reference line at 16,569 bp was added to indicate full-length mitochondrial genomes.
+Because all reads had been filtered to include only primary alignments, the resulting distributions reflect representative molecule lengths while minimizing overcounting.

+Coverage depth across the mitochondrial genome was calculated using pysam.pileup, which provides per-base read depth.
+For each sample, coverage was calculated across the full length of chrM.
+Plots were generated using matplotlib, with drop-offs in coverage observed at enzyme-specific cut sites.
+These drop-offs were used to evaluate the relative efficiency of each enzyme.
+For each cut site, the average coverage within a 100 bp window upstream ("before") and downstream ("after") of the cut was calculated using numpy.
+The absolute difference in coverage before and after the cut site was used as an indication for enzyme cutting efficiency.